Skip to content

 Fellatio

-Fellatio refers to oral stimulation of the penis and, sometimes, the scrotum.
-Techniques typically include licking, sucking, and caressing with the mouth and tongue.
-For men, receiving fellatio may be a highly pleasurable component of sex.
+Fellatio refers to the oral stimulation of the penis, and commonly, the scrotum.
+This may involve licking, sucking, and caressing using the lips and tongue.
+For men, receiving fellatio is often associated with high physical pleasure and can play a central role in sexual satisfaction.

 Cunnilingus

-Cunnilingus involves the oral stimulation of the female partner’s vulva, clitoris, and vaginal opening.
-Men in heterosexual or bisexual relationships may give cunnilingus to their partners as part of reciprocal sexual activity and emotional intimacy.
+Cunnilingus is the oral stimulation of a partner’s vulva, clitoris, and vaginal opening.
+Men may give cunnilingus to partners as part of mutual sexual activity, contributing to arousal and emotional closeness.

 Anilingus

-Also known as "rimming," anilingus is oral stimulation of the anus.
-This practice requires enhanced attention to hygiene and carries unique bacterial and viral infection risks.
+Anilingus, or "rimming," involves stimulating the anus with the mouth or tongue.
+This practice requires careful attention to hygiene and carries unique risks associated with bacterial and viral infections.

 What Are the Benefits of Oral Sex for Men’s Health?